-LOOKING AT THE outline of Tallinn, it often seems that the town grew with a mirror in its hand - observing its appearance from the sea.
+Looking at the outline of Tallinn, it seems that the town grew with a mirror in its hand - observing its appearance from the sea.
 In earlier centuries, the main town gate was indeed the Baltic Sea.
 In the 19th century, an increasing number of people started arriving by land, when the railway joined the roads, and industry forced its way between the town and the sea.
 Tallinn has moved away from its original position at the sea because of the rising earth crust; besides nature, man has turned the sea into land by filling the harbour area with soil.
-The biggest chasm between not just Tallinn but the whole of Estonia, and the Baltic Sea, was dug by the Soviet occupation between 1945 and 1991.
+The biggest chasm between Tallinn and the Baltic Sea was dug by the Soviet occupation between 1944 and 1991.
 As people lost access to the sea, it became a symbol of freedom.

 Today's inhabitants of the capital generally don't have daily business in the harbour area, but the town's historical orientation to the sea is still physically perceivable.
 A typical Tallinner tends to move crosswise to the paths taken by medieval town inhabitants, and thus hardly ever uses the grander main streets, instead making zigzags via narrow side-streets.
 It was still possible in the 1980s to find a shortcut through courtyards, but now there is limited access to those mystical and romantic places.

 The highest place in Tallinn is Toompea Hill, on a natural limestone cliff.
 Ancient Estonians built a stronghold here.
-The Danes and the Teutonic Order, who conquered Tallinn and the whole Terra Mariana in the early 13th century, shaped the outline of the town with various buildings, inserting church steeples both in the lower and upper towns.
-In the second half of the 13th century the town was gradually fortified with massive limestone walls.

-The current competitions are now mostly about height.
-The tallest and most impressive pinnacle in the outline strewn with towers - the Gothic St Olaf's Church - was until the 21st century the agreed mark of maximum height in Tallinn.
+The Danes and the Teutonic Order, who conquered Tallinn in the early 13th century, shaped the outline of the town with various buildings, inserting church steeples both in the lower and upper towns.
+The tallest and most impressive pinnacle - the Gothic St Olaf's Church - was until the 21st century the agreed mark of maximum height in Tallinn.
 The existing plans, however, predict the end of this status of the church pretty soon.